 Publishing in a journal can sometimes be challenging or even discouraging.
 Often, beginners struggle to get published in a good journal even if their work is of good quality because it lacks the finesse and attention to detail that a more experienced researcher’s work has.

-Even though you may initially face a few rejections, if you make the necessary changes (suggested by reviewers) and keep improving the manuscript each time, you can eventually hope to get published in a good journal.
+Even though you may initially face a few rejections, if you make the necessary changes (suggested by reviewers) and keep improving the manuscript each time, it’s almost guaranteed you’ll get published in a good journal soon.

 Librarians are probably the ones that know most about the kind of articles that get published, and the kind of journals institutions are willing to pay for - after all, they spend their whole time lending and arranging them.
 They can offer you insights on what topic to choose for your research (and whether it’s too broad or too narrow) and help you select the best library resource to find sources (books, ebooks, videos, online videos, articles), find the best words and phrases to type in, and evaluate and cite the sources you find.

 One way to get a head start is to publish your first few articles with a supervisor as co-author.
 Since they are more likely to have a substantial number of publications and a known name in the field, it will make it easier for you to get published in a renowned journal.

 If that’s not possible, persevere!
 The process might be demotivating, but trying over and over again, and using tools such as online publishing platforms will put you on a sure path to having published research papers.